Vasiliy Lomachenko: Lomachenko vs. Crolla

 In front of 10,101 in attendance, Lomachenko stopped Crolla in the first minute of round 4.
-The initial two rounds were paced and methodical as Lomachenko visibly started to out-throw Crolla during round 2.
+Lomachenko visibly started to out-throw Crolla during round 2.
 In round 3, Lomachenko became overwhelmingly dominant while forcing Crolla to spend a majority of his time against the ropes.
 With 11 seconds left in the round, Lomachenko's combination was interrupted by referee Jack Reiss.
 At first glance, Lomachenko, and even the crowd, thought it looked as if Reiss had stopped the fight, causing Lomachenko to celebrate by jumping on the corner ropes.
 However, Reiss immediately corrected the misunderstanding and forced out commissioners who had climbed into the ring, and resumed the fight after a 10-second count for Crolla — although with 1 second left, the round effectively ended immediately.
 Between rounds 3 and 4, Reiss explained he'd not actually waved off the fight, and instead called a technical knockdown — he was seen immediately pointing and saying "down".
 He explained he was accounting for the ropes' aid to Crolla's ability to stand, since if the ropes had been absent Crolla would've been down and it is against the rules for a fighter to have any outside support in standing throughout the entire duration of the fight, thus justifying this rarely used but sanctioned technical knockdown.
 Because of this, Crolla continued on into round 4 where after briefly trying to rally back he was knocked down in second 52 by a right hook to the temple.
 Crolla fell to the canvas face-first, unable to break his fall.
 After what looked to be a 3 to 4 second count by Reiss, the fight was waved off, giving Lomachenko the win and retaining his sanctioned belts.
 Crolla was unable to participate in the post-fight interviews, but did not decide to immediately go to hospital.
 According to CompuBox Stats, Lomachenko landed 72 of 249 shots (29%), and Crolla landed only 12 of his 96 thrown (13%), this included 7 power shots, compared to Lomachenko's 58 power shots.